 - Once in a while you will probably have received compliments for your erotic achievements.
 Which one made you really proud?

 - Would you be able to have sex with someone without kissing?

 - How many times a week do you think your team mates masturbate?

-Open Hearted Sex Talk Cards 3 out of 10 (1 review) Write your own review
+Open Hearted Sex Talk Cards 1 1.5 out of 5 stars

 Interesting novelty but rather unsexy topics

 We are a long-term married couple and I added this item to my sex toy testers list because of the description saying "discover things you never knew about your partner in the bedroom".
 We occasionally slip into not communicating so well about our desires (blame family life!), so I thought these would be a really fun way to get the conversation flowing.